 When you connect the camera to a personal computer with the USB cable provided with the camera, you can upload the JPEG images in the camera's memory card to the personal computer via PTP (Picture Transfer Protocol).
-For details, see the EOS DIGITAL Software Instruction Manual (PDF).
+For details, see "Downloading JPEG Images Using the PTP Function" and "Notes on the PTP Function."